mattclarke/advent_of_code_25/README.md

 - Weirdly, just inputs that aren't clearly impossible gives the right answer - is this a fluke?
 Less than a second.
 - Nope, JP had the same thing.
 Always worth looking at the data before trying to implement something!
+- I suspect my brute force algorithm wouldn't be accurate, it just works because there is much more space than needed.